Tianhe-2: History

 The development of Tianhe-2 was sponsored by the 863 High Technology Program, initiated by the Chinese government, the government of Guangdong province, and the government of Guangzhou city.
 It was built by China's National University of Defense Technology (NUDT) in collaboration with the Chinese IT firm Inspur.
 Inspur manufactured the printed circuit boards and helped with the installation and testing of the system software.
 The project was originally scheduled for completion in 2015, but was instead declared operational in June 2013.
 As of June 2013, the supercomputer had yet to become fully operational.
 It was expected to reach its full computing capabilities by the end of 2013.

 In June 2013, Tianhe-2 topped the TOP500 list of fastest supercomputers in the world and was still listed as the fastest machine in the November 2015 list.
 The computer beat out second-place finisher Titan by nearly a 2-to-1 margin.
-Titan, which is housed at the U.S. Department of Energy's Oak Ridge National Laboratory, achieved 17.59 petaflops, while Tianhe-2 achieved 33.86 petaflops.
+Titan, which is housed at the United States Department of Energy's Oak Ridge National Laboratory, achieved 17.59 petaflops, while Tianhe-2 achieved 33.86 petaflops.
 Tianhe-2's performance returned the title of the world's fastest supercomputer to China after Tianhe-I's début in November 2010.
 The Institute of Electrical and Electronics Engineers said Tianhe-2's win "symbolizes China's unflinching commitment to the supercomputing arms race".
 In June 2013, China housed 66 of the top 500 supercomputers, second only to the United States' 252 systems.
 The Chinese total increased to 168 of the top 500 systems by June 2016, overtaking the United States which fell to 165 of the top 500 supercomputers.

 Graph500 is an alternate list of top supercomputers based on a benchmark testing analysis of graphs.
 In their benchmark, the system tested at 2,061 gigaTEPS (traversed edges per second).
 The top system, IBM Sequoia, tested at 15,363 gigaTEPS.
-It also has first place in the HPCG benchmark test proposed by Jack Dongarra, with 0.580 HPCG PFLOPS in June 2014.
+It also holds first place in the HPCG benchmark test proposed by Jack Dongarra, with 0.580 HPCG PFLOPS in June 2014.

 Tianhe-2 has been housed at National University of Defense Technology.